Team building activities can cement friendships, improve cooperation between employees, and increase job satisfaction and engagement.

 Group size: Pairs

-Split off into pairs, and have them seated back-to-back.
+Split off into pairs, seated back-to-back.

 One half of the pair, the speaker, is given an image of a simple object or shape.
 To save on printing costs, use smartphones or tablets or draw the object by hand on some scrap paper.